roryl/zsx/README.md

 - [Explicit Link and Form Handling](#explicit-link-and-form-handling)
 - [Must Be Able to Hard Refresh](#must-be-able-to-hard-refresh)

-Use Cases, Development Plans & Alternatives to ZSX
+Use Cases, Future Development plans & Alternatives to ZSX

  - [When to Use ZSX](#when-to-use-zsxjs)
  - [Future Development](#future-development)
  - [Alternatives](#alternatives)